Queensland-Smithsonian Fellowships frequently asked questions

 The application must outline how the proposed Fellow will support themselves while overseas.
 These applications will be assessed on a case-by-case basis.

 What can the fellowship funding be used for?

-- Up to $5,000 (excluding GST) is available for international economy airfares and associated travel costs.
+- Travel costs of up to $5,000 (excluding GST) are available to support one return international economy airfare and associated travel costs.
 This includes domestic travel costs to secure visas, and internal flights while overseas (if applicable).
-The applicant organisation will be required to supply evidence of the travel expenditure, e.g. eligible receipts and/or a financial acquittal statement, and will have to return any unused funds.
-The travel may used to support one or two international trips.
+The applicant organisation will be required to supply evidence of the travel expenditure, e.g. eligible receipts and/or a financial acquittal statement, and will have to return any unused funds to the Queensland Government.

 Is additional Queensland-Smithsonian Fellowships funding available if the travel costs or living costs rise?